 He continued their research work to improve his antiseptic methods and to develop new methods for the treatment of wounds and injuries.

-He introduced and popularized the use of bandages for wound treatment, development of rubber drainage tubes, and created ligatures made by sterile catgut for the stitching of wound.
+He introduced and popularized the use of bandages for wound treatment, development of rubber drainage tubes, and created ligatures made of sterile catgut for the stitching of wounds.

 When he proposed their idea about antiseptic, Lister’s peers contradicted their idea and not immediately accepted eventually his idea gained nearly worldwide fame and acceptance.